pquiring/javaforce/readme.txt

 -----
 The Maven repo is used to download dependancies using ant tasks.
 The mvn tool is currently not required.
-A pom.xml is supplied but is missing dependancies for now, the minimum is included to create deployment artifacts.
+A pom.xml is supplied for JF but is missing dependancies for now, the minimum is included to create deployment artifacts.

 Graal Support